 What does a perfect email campaign look like?
-Clear message, thoughtful design, eye-catching pictures… However, blocked images can ruin your email campaign, making emails look vastly different in subscribers’ inboxes – broken, messy and disappointing.
+A clear message, thoughtful design, eye-catching pictures… However, blocked images can ruin your email campaign, making emails look very different in subscribers’ inboxes – broken, messy and disappointing.
 Is there a way to avoid blocked images in emails?
-We came up with the Inline Images feature!
+We came up with the Inline (Embedded) Images feature.

 Naturally, visuals are a huge part of building any email marketing campaign.
-Trapit says that when asked to identify major trends surrounding content marketing, nearly four fifths (82%) of marketers believe that content is more likely to be consumed if it is visual, signifying the value of photos and video content.
-So, images play a considerable role in successful email marketing.
-But sadly, 60% of email clients choose to block images by default.
-Why?
+Content curation service Trapit says that when asked to identify major trends surrounding content marketing, nearly four-fifths (82%) of marketers believe that content is more likely to be consumed if it is visual, signifying the value of photos, videos, and other visuals.

 - To help avoid viewing potentially offensive material (when external content is linked to the message);

 - To help keep malicious code from damaging the data on clients’ computers;